 Prior to obtaining a building permit for a lot within the Project, the Owner and the Foundation's Design Review and Land Use Committee shall mutually agree on the location of a Development Activity Envelope for the lot.
 The Development Activity Envelope shall not exceed 50,000 square feet, and its location shall not adversely impact any Critical Wildlife and Open Space Areas and otherwise be acceptable to the Foundation's wildlife consultants and the Director.
-Each Development Activity Envelope shall be designed to minimize visual impact and to maximize each site's best features with consideration for natural terrain, views, privacy, wildlife management, vegetation, orientation, access and relationship to adjacent sites.
+Each Development Activity Envelope shall be designed to minimize visual impact and to maximize each sitely management, vegetation, orientation, access and relationship to adjacent sites.
 In instances where wildlife interests outweigh the other criteria for Development Activity Envelope location, the protection of wildlife shall be the determining factor for location selection.
 The location shall be surveyed and recorded with the Summit County Recorder.
-An owner within the Project may not relocate the Development Activity Envelope without the written approval of Developer and the Foundation's wildlife consultants.
+An owner within the Project may not relocate the Development Activity Envelope without the written approval of Developer and the Foundation's wildlife consultants. & ou pat ?